 Welcome to our new video feature, "The CMS-ence of..." in which we profile senior student-athletes with a short video question and answer session about their collegiate careers ... athletically and academically.
-With three colleges and two mascots, CMS is arguably the toughest athletic department in the country for branding, but to the degree that there's a singular brand identity around CMS, it is the consistently high achivement of our student-athletes both on an off their playing surfaces.
-Athletically, five different CMS athletic teams have won national titles in the last three years, while the athletic department as a whole has won the SCIAC all-sports trophy 30 times, and finished third nationally in the Learfield Director's Cup last year.
+With three colleges and two mascots, CMS is arguably the toughest athletic department in the country for branding, but to the degree that there's a singular brand identity around CMS, it is the consistently high achivement of our student-athletes both on and off their playing surfaces.
+Athletically, five different CMS athletic teams have won national titles since 2015, while the athletic department as a whole has won the SCIAC all-sports trophy 31 times, and finished as high as third nationally in the Learfield Director's Cup (2017-18).
 Academically, Claremont McKenna, Harvey Mudd and Scripps represent three of the top liberal arts colleges in the country, and our student-athletes are constantly taking advantage of the many opportunities that their education provides for them.

 This feature was created to give our seniors a chance to personally discuss some of the things they have accompished over their four years, while also showing their contributions to the CMS "brand" of high achievement (their "CMS-ence", if you will).
 The cumulative effect of these profiles will also hopefully give a wide cross-section of the various ways our student-athletes are leaving their mark in the Claremont community in their different fields of study, while excelling on both sides of the "student-athlete" hyphen.

 Scroll down for some thumbnail capusles of our subjects so far, and click on their names to learn more about the CMS-ence of: